-This article comes to us from one of CFYL’s Board Members, Dr. Stewart B. Fleishman.
-Dr. Fleishman is the author of LEARN to Live Through Cancer: What You Need to Know and Do and the accompanying provider’s textbook Manual of Cancer Treatment Recovery: What the Practitioner Needs to Know and Do.
+This article comes to us from Dr. Stewart B. Fleishman, author of Learn to Live Through Cancer: What You Need to Know and Do and the accompanying provider’s textbook Manual of Cancer Treatment Recovery: What the Practitioner Needs to Know and Do.
+Before Cook for Your LIFE became part of the Fred Hutch, Dr. Fleishman was an active member of the Cook for Your LIFE Board.
 He currently surveys cancer centers around the country for accreditation by the American College of Surgeons Commission on Cancer.
-He is the Founding Director of Cancer Supportive Services at Continuum Cancer Centers of New York: Beth Israel and St. Luke’s-Roosevelt.
-In light of National Cancer Prevention Month, we asked Dr. Fleishman if food has a role in cancer prevention, and if so how?
+He is the Founding Director of Cancer Supportive Services at Continuum Cancer Centers of New York: Beth Israel and St. Luke’s-Roosevelt which are now all part of Mt.
+Sinai Health Systems.
+In light of the array of cancers raising awareness this September, and with Breast Cancer Awareness month following in October, we asked Dr. Fleishman if food has a role in cancer prevention, and if so how?

 Virtually every week, we hear about the results of new studies or theories that reinforce our belief that proper nutrition can prevent cancer.
 That creates a lot of responsibility for our foods.
 Rightly so, but a healthy diet is not a slam-dunk.
 Let’s dig a little deeper.